KeadoElijahKing/KeadoElijahKing.github.io/_pages/about-me.md

     - about-me
 ---

-My name is Paul-Ryan Kilby and I am a game dev student currently attending the Ulster University Magee campus studying BSc Game Design and Development starting in September 2025.
+My name is Keado-Elijah King and I am a game dev student currently attending the Ulster University Magee campus studying BSc Game Design and Development starting in September 2025.

 My main focus as a studnet is primarily a 3D artist, but I am aiming to be a generalist working in many sectors of the game design industry.
 My main strength that I have improved in since beginning my studies is in 3D modelling and animation.
 I have improved in every sector and will continue to do so.